You Might Not Need Gatsby

 May 17, 2020

 First of all, disclaimer: I love Gatbsy.
-This framework has completely changed the way I think about both Static Site Generators(SSG) and React.
+This framework has entirely changed the way I think about both Static Site Generators(SSG) and React.
 It has sent shockwaves through the frontend community, and showed us the true potential of the so-called “JAMstack”.
 This website is even built with Gatsby!

 What could possibly be wrong with Gatsby?